 - Introduction to Business

 - Office Administration Skills

 Gwinnett College offers administrative assisting courses to gain essential skills and training to achieve entry-level positions in this career field.
-These courses will be the first step in starting a rewarding career as an administrative assistant, secretary, receptionist or executive assistant.
+These courses will be the first step toward a rewarding career as an administrative assistant, secretary, receptionist or executive assistant.

-Please refer to the catalog for a listing of all courses in your program of interest.
+Please refer to the catalog listing all courses in your program of interest.

 For disclosures related to the Department of Education’s Gainful Employment Rule, click below.

-Call us today or complete the Request More Information form on the top of the page to take the next step towards your new career in the Administrative Assisting field.
+Call us today or complete the Request More Information form at the top of the page to take the next step toward your new career in the Administrative Assisting field.